 Evaluate generator quality

-The generator overall accuracy is an average of the overall accuracies of all AI models in a generator.
+The generator Accuracy is an average of the accuracies of all AI models in the generator.
+For generators with a single AI model, the generator and model accuracies are the same.

-An AI model's accuracy is an aggregated statistic that is the mean of the univariate accuracy, the bivariate accuracy, and (only for linked tables) the coherence of a model.
+The accuracy of an AI model is an aggregated statistic that is the mean of the univariate accuracy, the bivariate accuracy, and (only for linked tables) the coherence of the model.
+The accuracy of each model is available in the Data insights section.

-You can find the detailed accuracy metrics for each table when you open the Model report.
+You can find the univariate, bivariate, and coherence metrics for each model in its Model report.

 MOSTLY AI generates synthetic data in a privacy-safe way.
 The privacy of data subjects is protected as a result of the privacy-protection mechanisms that are in place for every generated synthetic dataset.
-For each new dataset, MOSTLY AI trains AI models that learn only the general patterns of the original dataset and never memorize data points.
-The AI models then generate data with random draws which is a process that ensures that no 1:1 relationship exists between the original and synthetic datasets.
+Every time you train a new generator, MOSTLY AI trains AI models that learn only the general patterns of the original dataset and never memorize data points.
+The AI models are then able to generate data with random draws which is a process that ensures that no 1:1 relationship exists between the original and synthetic datasets.
 For more information, see Privacy-protection mechanisms.

 Distances

-The Distances metric is a privacy metric that shows the average distances calculated between synthetic samples and their nearest neighbors from the training data, on one side, and between the synthetic samples and their nearest neighbors from the holdout data, on the other side (for reference).
+The Distances are a privacy metric that shows the average distances calculated between synthetic samples and their nearest neighbors from the training data, on one side, and between the synthetic samples and their nearest neighbors from the holdout data, on the other side (for reference).

-To calculate the distances, 10% from the original data is randomly split into a holdout dataset.
+To calculate the distances, 10% from the original data is randomly drawn into a holdout dataset.
 The Distance to Closest Record metric is then calculated like so and averaged for each table.

 - DCR(S,T) - the distances between synthetic samples and their nearest neighbors from the training dataset